 Remuneration that is fair and promotes the achievement of our strategic objectives

 Massmart understands that it is essential that our strategy, risks, performance and rewards are aligned if we are to create shareholder value.
 The Remuneration Committee is charged with ensuring that Executive Directors and senior management are fairly rewarded for their individual contributions to the Group’s overall performance, and for ensuring that our remuneration policies and practices are designed to align performance with reward and to attract and retain the right talent, while having regard to the interests of stakeholders and the financial conditions of Massmart.
-See our remuneration section of this report for our remuneration review, which sets out our remuneration philosophy, policy and structure, our efforts to achieve fair and responsible remuneration, our engagement with shareholders on our remuneration reporting, and the implementation report which sets out the implementation of our Remuneration Policy.
+See page 110 of this report for our remuneration review, which sets out our remuneration report, policy and structure, our efforts to achieve fair and responsible remuneration, our engagement with shareholders on our remuneration reporting, and the implementation report which sets out the implementation of our Remuneration Policy.

 Enabling an effective control environment

 To ensure Massmart has adequate structures in place to provide assurance across the Group and to prevent gaps or duplication in assurance efforts, we have adopted a combined assurance approach.